rafaeleufrasio/lightning/README.md

 git clone https://github.com/rafaeleufrasio/lightning
 ```

 > NOTE: Lightning is written in the Interactive Data Language (IDL) and requires IDL version 8.3 or later.
-It additionally requires the [IDL Astronomy User's Library](https://idlastro.gsfc.nasa.gov) and
+It additionally requires the [IDL Astronomy User's Library](https://idlastro.gsfc.nasa.gov), [IDL Coyote](http://www.idlcoyote.com), and
 [Craig Markwardt's MPFIT library](http://purl.com/net/mpfit).
-Both will need to installed and [added to your IDL path](https://www.l3harrisgeospatial.com/Support/Self-Help-Tools/Help-Articles/Help-Articles-Detail/ArtMID/10220/ArticleID/16156/Quick-tips-for-customizing-your-IDL-program-search-path) before using Lightning.
+All three will need to be installed and [added to your IDL path](https://www.l3harrisgeospatial.com/Support/Self-Help-Tools/Help-Articles/Help-Articles-Detail/ArtMID/10220/ArticleID/16156/Quick-tips-for-customizing-your-IDL-program-search-path) before using Lightning.

 Lightning will then need to be built by running: